Olsthoorn/tools/README.md

 Various tools developed to do geo-hydrological work and modeling.

 Note that the tools were developed as needed.
 They will be adapted as needed in the future without notice.
-These tools also reflect my improving skills in python, which also leads to adaptations.
+These tools also reflect my improving skills in python, which also naturally leads to adaptations.
 There's neither any warranty nor guarantee, but you can be sure that I use them all the time, and that at the moment I use them I will make sure they work.
-But of course, when I change code, this might break other code using it.
-This is merely a consequence of a developing environment, which was made for myself.
+But of course, when I change code, this might break other code using it, although I try to prevent this.
+This is merely a consequence of a developing environment, which was intended for myself.

 Any suggestions are welcome.